What is RAG?

 - Reduce chunk size

-- Use reranking to improve precision
+- Enable reranking to improve precision

 Agent hallucinates despite having access to correct information